 - Age: The most common organisms isolated in children with uncomplicated UTI are Enterobacteriaceae.
 Gram-positive organisms are common, and polymicrobial infections account for up to 1 in 3 infections in the elderly.

-- Gender: Women are affected more often than men (about 40 to 50 times), because of shorter female urethra (4 cm) compared with male urethra (20 cm) i.e. infectious agents reach the bladder more easily in female.
+- Gender: Women are affected more often than men (about 40 to 50 times) because of the shorter female urethra (4 cm) compared with the male urethra (20 cm) i.e., infectious agents reach the bladder more easily in females.

 Complicated vs. Uncomplicated UTI:

-Complicated UTI has a more diverse etiology than uncomplicated UTI, and organisms that rarely cause disease in healthy patients can cause significant disease in hosts with anatomic, metabolic, or immunologic underlying disease.
+Complicated UTI has a more diverse etiology than uncomplicated UTI, and organisms that rarely cause disease in healthy patients can cause significant disease in hosts with anatomic, metabolic, or immunologic underlying diseases.

 Treatment of Urinary Tract Infections

-There are several National and International guidelines that help to choose empiric regimen for UTI.
-You can refer to 2010 IDSA/ESCMID guidelines (they preferred Nitrofurantoin, Trimethoprim-sulfamethoxazole, Fosfomycin and Pivmecillinam for uncomplicated cystitis in women) or local guidelines of your country/hospital regarding choice of antibiotics for the treatment of UTI.
+There are several national and international guidelines that help to choose an empiric regimen for UTIs.
+You can refer to 2010 IDSA/ESCMID guidelines (they preferred nitrofurantoin, trimethoprim-sulfamethoxazole, fosfomycin, and pivmecillinam for uncomplicated cystitis in women) or local guidelines of your country/hospital regarding the choice of antibiotics for the treatment of UTI.

-Drugs used for the empiric treatment of uncomplicated UTI are:
+Drugs used for the empiric treatment of uncomplicated UTIs are:

-- Avoid fluoroquinolones for uncomplicated UTI when alternative antibiotics are possible.
+- Avoid fluoroquinolones for uncomplicated UTIs when alternative antibiotics are possible.

 - Fluoroquinolones should not be used if the local prevalence of resistance of the uropathogen exceeds 10%.

-- In patients with reduced renal function, Nitrofurantoin should only be used if local resistance data suggests high level of resistance to alternative agents.
+- In patients with reduced renal function, nitrofurantoin should only be used if local resistance data suggests a high resistance to alternative agents.

-- Due to lower drug levels in the renal parenchyma both Nitrofurantion and fosfomycin should be avoided in cases of suspected pyelonephritis.
+- Due to lower drug levels in the renal parenchyma, nitrofurantoin and fosfomycin should be avoided in cases of suspected pyelonephritis.

 - Trimethoprim-sulfamethoxazole (co-trimoxazole): should not be used if the local prevalence of resistance of uropathogen (E.coli) exceeds 20%.